OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 ### Associations

 * All associations will be synchronized as links to the target system.
-* On {{SITENAME}} User Interface, for every association type, two link types will be shown.
+* On <code class="expression">space.vars.SITENAME</code> User Interface, for every association type, two link types will be shown.
-* Associations added by marking Reverse Order check box on codebeamer/codebeamerX User Interface (refer to the following screenshot) will be marked as "<association_name> (reverse order)" on {{SITENAME}} User Interface.
+* Associations added by marking Reverse Order check box on codebeamer/codebeamerX User Interface (refer to the following screenshot) will be marked as "<association_name> (reverse order)" on <code class="expression">space.vars.SITENAME</code> User Interface.
-* Associations added without marking Reverse Order check box on codebeamer/codebeamerX User Interface will be marked as "<association_name>" on {{SITENAME}} User Interface.
+* Associations added without marking Reverse Order check box on codebeamer/codebeamerX User Interface will be marked as "<association_name>" on <code class="expression">space.vars.SITENAME</code> User Interface.

 <div align="center"><img src="../assets/Codebeamer_Image_3_2_a.png" alt="" width="800"></div>